 The first step to launching a phone bank or robocall/robotext campaign is determining whether the calls or texts are permitted and what requirements may apply.
-If a call or text is permissible under federal and state law, the second step is to determine what limits and content requirements (such as disclaimers and notices) apply, and whether opt-out mechanisms are needed.
+If a call or text is permissible under federal and state law, the second step is to determine what content requirements, such as disclaimer or notice, are needed.

 This guide primarily reviews the federal rules that govern phone calling and use of text messages.
-On the federal level, the Federal Communications Commission (FCC), Federal Election Commission (FEC) and Federal Trade Commission (FTC) each regulate phone calls.
-Since the last edition of this guide was published in 2016, new federal statutes, regulations, and court decisions have significantly changed the way these agencies regulate robocalls/robotexts.
+On the federal level, the Federal Communications Commission (FCC), Federal Election Commission (FEC) and Federal Trade Commission (FTC) each regulates phone calls.
 Most states also have their own autodialer rules, including some that ban robocalls/robotexts under most circumstances.
 Also, some calls trigger registration and reporting requirements, particularly under federal and state campaign finance laws.